saschagrunert/demystifying-containers/part1-kernel-space/post.md

 ```
 > hostname
-nb-sascha
+nb
 ```

-The UTS namespace is yet another nice addition in containerization.
+The UTS namespace is yet another nice addition in containerization, especially when it comes to container networking related topics.

 #### Interprocess Communication (IPC)

-IPC namespaces comes with Linux 2.6.19 (2006) too and isolates interprocess communication (IPC) resources.
+IPC namespaces came with Linux 2.6.19 (2006) too and isolate interprocess communication (IPC) resources.
 In special these are System V IPC objects and POSIX message queues.
 One use case of this namespace would be to separate the shared memory (SHM) between two processes to avoid misusage.
 Instead each